polsys/ennemi/docs/potential-issues.md

 MI: [[0.41807897]]
 ```
 a better approximation of the true value.
-This is still a rough approximation, as the true distribution is non-continuous.
+This is still an approximation, as the true distribution is non-continuous,
+but in many cases the value is close to the theoretical result.
+(The computation involves the more general theory of Lebesgue integral.)